Natural Steps, Arkansas: Ancient fort

-The ancient fort has not been located and now it is believed that the fort was likely built by Bernard de la Harpe.
+The ancient fort has not been located and it is now believed that the fort was likely built by French explorer Jean-Baptiste Bénard de la Harpe, who is credited with naming the stone outcropping on the Arkansas River that is the namesake of the city of Little Rock.

 Flood of 1927

 This picture was taken of the Great Mississippi Flood of 1927 in Natural Steps.
-It shows Natural Steps knee deep in Arkansas River water from this point, all the way to Pinnacle Mountain.
+It shows Natural Steps knee-deep in river water from this point, all the way to Pinnacle Mountain.
 Seen in the background are the Natural Steps train depot, the Moreland commissary and Pinnacle Mountain.

 Homes

-The Mainard House
+Mainard House

 Built around 1870, the Mainard House was one of the first homes built in Natural Steps.
 "It is a tall house that faces the river and until the flood of 1927 the river ran much closer to the house.
 There used to be a gin on the place and boats pulled up there to load and unload cotton."
 The home is not open to the public.

-The Moreland House
+Moreland House

 The first Moreland home was built in the 1870s and was nothing more than a shack.
 It was later converted into a barn and garage once the new home was built.

-Built in the early 1920s by Dr. L.B.
-Moreland, "The Brick House" became the second Moreland home.
-The two story home had 5 bedrooms, 1 bath, living and dining, with a very large basement.
+Built in the early 1920s by Dr. L. B. Moreland, "The Brick House" became the second Moreland home.
+The two-story home had five bedrooms, one bath, living and dining, with a very large basement.
 One of the rooms was converted into an office for Dr. Moreland to see patients.
 Later, an extra bathroom was added on.

 Dr. Moreland, who loved orchards, had the home surrounded by peach and apple orchards.
 During the Great Mississippi Flood of 1927, the basement of the home was filled with water from the Arkansas River and the only way to get access to the home was by boat.
-The picture below, Flood of 1927, was taken from the house.
+The picture below was taken from the house.
 The house did not survive a fire in the late 1970s.